LaTeX-Package-Repositories/herries-press/README.markdown

 # The Herries Press Collection

 This repository contains a collection of LaTeX packages originally written by Peter Wilson.
-These packages are now maintained by Will Robertson, who hopes that they won't require too much upkeep.
+These packages are now maintained by the members of this GitHub organisation (principally LaTeX Team members).

 Please direct all bug reports and feature requests to the [GitHub issue tracker][1].